veggiemonk/awesome-docker/README.md

 * [Docker Jumpstart](https://github.com/odewahn/docker-jumpstart/): a quick introduction
 * [Docker Curriculum](https://prakhar.me/docker-curriculum/): A comprehensive tutorial for getting started with Docker.
 Teaches how to use Docker and deploy dockerized apps on AWS with Elastic Beanstalk and Elastic Container Service.
 * Try [Panamax: Docker Management for Humans][panamax.io] It will install a CoreOS VM with VirtualBox and has nice front end
 * [Docker Toolbox](https://docs.docker.com/toolbox/overview/) - It's a **legacy desktop application** for quick setup and launch of a Docker environment on older Mac (10.10 and below) and Windows (8.1 and below) systems.
-On newer systems it's recommended to use the [Docker for Mac](https://docs.docker.com/docker-for-mac/) or [Docker for Windows](https://docs.docker.com/docker-for-windows/).
+On newer systems it's recommended to use the [Docker for Mac][docker-for-mac] or [Docker for Windows][docker-for-windows].
 * Check out [Docker Cheat Sheet][docker-cheat-sheet] by [@wsargent][wsargent] __MUST SEE__
 * [Project Web Dev][projwebdev] : (Article series) How to create your own website based on Docker
 * [Docker Containers on the desktop][jessblog] by [@jessfraz][jessfraz]) The **funniest way** to learn about docker!
 (Tips: checkout her [dotfiles][jessfrazdotfiles] and her [dockerfiles][jessfrazdockerfiles])
 * [Container Hacks and Fun Images][jessvid] by [@jessfraz][jessfraz] @ DockerCon 2015 **MUST WATCH VIDEO** (38:50)
 * [Learn Docker](https://github.com/dwyl/learn-docker) Full environment set up, screenshots, step-by-step tutorial and more resources (video, articles, cheat sheets) by [@dwyl](https://github.com/dwyl)
 * [Docker Caveats](http://docker-saigon.github.io/post/Docker-Caveats/) What You Should Know About Running Docker In Production (written 11 APRIL 2016) __MUST SEE__
-* [How to Whale](https://howtowhale.com/) Learn Docker in your web browser, no setup or installation required.
+* [How to Whale](https://github.com/carolynvs/howtowhale) - Learn Docker in your web browser, no setup or installation required by [@carolynvs](https://github.com/carolynvs).
 * [Docker for all - Developers, Testers, DevOps, Product Owners + Videos](https://github.com/machzqcq/docker-for-all) Docker Training Videos for all
 * [Katacoda](https://www.katacoda.com/): Learn Docker using Interactive Browser-Based Labs